cyx617/QTCN/README.md

 [1] S. Bai, J. Z. Kolter, and V. Koltun, “An empirical evaluation of generic convolutional and recurrent networks for sequence modeling,”arXiv preprint arXiv:1803.01271, 2018 \
 [2] Y. Chen, “Quantum dilated convolutional neural network,”IEEE Access, 2022

+## Folder Information
+THe folder ```Old``` contains the code for building,training and testing QTCN models.
+In this code, the quantum dilated convolutions are implemented by for loops.
+THe folder ```New``` contains the code which is optimized by replacing for loops and leveraging quantum parameter broadcasting.
+THe folder ```presentation``` contains the presentation file.